-Dodge Dakota owners have reported 15 problems linked to driveshaft (under the power train category).
+Dodge Dakota owners have reported 19 problems related to driveshaft (under the power train category).

 See all problems of the 2006 Dodge Dakota.

-The vehicle is a 2006 Dodge Dakota.
-Vehicle identification number (VIN) of the vehicle is 1D7HE42K06_.
 Vehicle vibrates severely when od (lock-up) comes in at 40 mph , if brakes are applied after this the vehicle shakes and jumps all aver the road.
 4 tires replaced twice, front rotors replaced, rear drums turned, drive shaft balanced, all with no results, problem still exists.
-It was 06/06/2009 when this driveshaft issue happened.

 See all problems of the 2004 Dodge Dakota.